FedMT: Federated Learning with Mixed-type Labels: Introduction

-\textbf{Problem Setting:} We study an FL problem for a given classification task.
-Each center has one labeling criterion, and the criteria across centers can be different.
-Samples do not overlap across centers.
-As shown in Fig.~\ref{fig:main}, first, label spaces are \textbf{not} necessarily nested.
-One class from the desired space may overlaps with different classes in another space and vice versa (\eg, disease diagnoses often exhibit imperfect agreement).
-Second, following the motivated healthcare example, we assume \emph{limited} amount of labeled data ($<5\%$) in the \emph{desired label space} is available~\footnote{Due to labeling difficulties, such labels can also be noisy.
-Hence, we also explore this property in our work.}.
-Moreover, for the ease of experiment design, we consider the case where these data are stored in one `\textit{specialized center},' and this center can be treated as the server to coordinate FL but still perform local model updating like the other clients, \ie the centers with the other labeling criteria.
-All the centers jointly train an FL model following the standard FL training protocol as shown in Fig.~\ref{fig:main} (b).
+\textbf{Problem setting:} To address the question, we consider a simplified but generalizable setting as illustrated in Fig.~\ref{fig:main} that two types of labeling criteria exist in FL.
+The label spaces are \emph{not necessarily nested}, namely, it is possible for a class in one label space to overlap with multiple classes in another space (\eg disease diagnoses often exhibit imperfect agreement).
+Additionally, drawing inspiration from a healthcare scenario, we assume a \emph{limited} availability of labeled data ($<5\%$) within the {desired label space}.
+One supercenter adheres to the complex labeling criterion according to the desired label space, while others use another distinct simpler labeling criterion.
+The supercenter serves as the coordinating server for FL but also engages in local model updating like other clients.
+All centers jointly train an FL model following the standard FL training protocol, as shown in Fig.~\ref{fig:main} (b).